 Plan – Do – Check – Act

-Plan- Establish the objectives and processes necessary to deliver results in accordance with the organization’s environmental policy.
+Plan- Establish the objectives and processes necessary to deliver the organization’s environmental policy results.

 Do- Implement the processes and manage the environmental aspects.